bornytm/timborny.com/static/re.md

 ## **Independent Consulting**<span class='right'>2017-present</span>
 **Data Privacy and Security Operations**
-- Monitor and manage DSAR (Data Subject Access Request) Processes
+- Deploy and manage DSAR (Data Subject Access Request) Processes
-- Monitor and manage data breach processes
+- Deploy and manage data breach processes
 - Privacy and security review of websites, applications, and other customer data aqusition locations
 - Draft copy and consult with legal resources on proposed Privacy Policy and Terms of Use updates / improvements
 - Compliance audits and yearly reviews